cacabo/themetric.org/README.md

 - ESLint is a library for enforcing style and formatting rules
 - Prettier is a library for automatically reformatting code, it works hand and hand with ESLint under our configuration
 - styled-components is a library for writting CSS-in-JS
+- To get an email from the Ghost instance, you must be an ["Authorized Recipient"](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients) in Mailgun

 ---